riyaz12765/riyaz12765/README.md

 **Project:** Simulated SOC Attack Detection Lab

-- 🔸 Built a 3-VM lab environment using Kali Linux, Metasploitable2, and Zeek to simulate cyberattacks.
-- 🔸 Launched various attacks from Kali Linux, exploited vulnerabilities on Metasploitable2, and captured real-time logs via Zeek.
-- 🔸 Analyzed HTTP, DNS, and connection logs to identify suspicious activities and documented detailed findings.

-**Tools & Technologies:** Zeek, Kali Linux, Metasploitable2, VirtualBox
+ * Monitor and Analyse the logs or incident from from various network security and SIEM tools splunk, zeek, wireshark.
+ * Detect the unauthorized login or attempt and investigate to determine false positive or true positive.
+ * Analyze the logs from IDS/IPS, firewall to identifying the potential threat.
+ * Learn Advanced technology artificial intelligence & machine learning.
+ * Setup SOC Lab and continuously self weekly report the task.

-## 100 Days Challenges for SOC Practice To Gain Hands-on Experience
+## 30 Days Challenges for SOC Practice To Gain Hands-on Experience

   | **Project** | **Description** | day | Status |
 |:------------|:----------------|:----|:---------|